Steven Kwan Player Props: Guardians vs. Rays

 Steven Kwan At The Plate

-- In five games this season, he has gone deep (4.4%, and 1% of his trips to the plate).
+- He has homered in five games this season (4.4%), leaving the park in 1% of his trips to the plate.

-- He has scored a run in 55 games this year, with multiple runs 12 times.
+- He has scored in 55 of 114 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.